The New Most Important BPM Feature

 Business process management software that exists as an island is quickly becoming obsolete.

-Think about the implications of managing a company-wide BPM tool.
+Think about the implications of managing a company-wide business process management tool.
 Today, your financial team will want it to integrate with Xero or Quickbooks so that they can be more efficient in handling sales invoices.
 Tomorrow, your HR team will want it integrated with People HR or HR Cloud.
 The next day, your sales team needs a process to merge with SalesForce or Pipedrive.

 You don’t want each of these requests to come as a huge shock and expense.
 As you look for a new way to do business process integration, you need to find something that can handle it out of the box.